-- Analysis of hardware developments with feedback to software developers (Section 2); - Survey of software and hardware currently used by the E-CAM community (and the level of parallelisation used).
+- Analysis of hardware developments expected in the 3-5 year horizon with feedback to software developers (Section 2); - Survey of software and hardware currently used by the E-CAM community (and the level of parallelisation used).
 Analysis of software future needs and requirements with feedback to software developers, as well as hardware and software vendors (Section 3); - Discussion of project software needs with hardware and software vendors, and detailed output from direct faceto-face session between the project end-users, developers and hardware vendors (Section 4).